Anyone can go hard in the gym. But if you’re serious about making progress, it’s what you do away from the weights room that really counts.

 During training, you’re not building muscle.
 You’re tearing it down.
 So if you want to come back stronger the next time around, you need to make sure you’re recovering properly.

-5 ways to accelerate your recovery, reduce post workout soreness and become a better athlete
+Here are 5 ways to accelerate your recovery, reduce post workout muscle soreness, and ultimately, become a better athlete than ever before.